 Index Funds.
 There is no way to invest directly into an index like the S&P 500 or the Dow Jones Industrial Average index but there are Index Funds open for investment.
 These funds track an index and only make adjustments to the portfolio to simulate the mix of holdings in that particular index.
 Several of the largest Fund Companies market these funds to the investing public as a Mutual Fund or as an Exchange Traded Fund (ETF).
 These low-cost funds are attractive because most professional money management firms find it difficult to match the returns of the Index most closely resembling the strategy of their fund.
 There are many different categories of these funds available enabling the investor to have a widely diversified portfolio.

 You can open an account with a cryptocurrency exchange, often with no money at all.
 But most set a minimum investment based on either a flat dollar amount or the price of the crypto you want to invest in.
-A good example of a crypto exchange is Coinbase or BlockFi, where you can not only trade cryptos but also earn high interest in your current holdings.
+A good example of a crypto exchange is Coinbase, where you can not only trade cryptos but also earn high interest in your current holdings.

 This is potentially the most difficult investment class, at least if you are buying the property directly.
 But a lot of that risk is removed if you instead invest small amounts of money in real estate crowdfunding platforms, like Fundrise.